aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.10.rst

-Friendly SyntaxError tracebacks - in English
+friendly SyntaxError tracebacks - in English
 =============================================

-Friendly-traceback aims to provide friendlier feedback when an exception is raised than what is done by Python.
+friendly-traceback aims to provide friendlier feedback when an exception is raised than what is done by Python.
 This file contains only examples of SyntaxError and its sub-classes.
 Ideally, an example of each case handled by friendly-traceback